Guadalcanal campaign: Battleship bombardment

 Despite the U.S. victory off Cape Esperance, the Japanese continued with plans and preparations for their large offensive scheduled for later in October.
-The Japanese decided to risk a one-time departure from their usual practice of only using fast warships to deliver their men and materiel to the island.
-On 13 October, a convoy comprising six cargo ships with eight screening destroyers departed the Shortland Islands for Guadalcanal.
+The Japanese decided to risk a rare departure from their usual practice of only using fast warships to deliver men and materiel to the island.
+On 13 October, a convoy comprising six cargo ships escorted by eight screening destroyers departed the Shortland Islands for Guadalcanal.
 The convoy carried 4,500 troops from the 16th and 230th Infantry Regiments, some naval marines, two batteries of heavy artillery, and one company of tanks.